 battle to overcome de6cx 591\mg 2[; p ;p ;p NO CARRIER"

 In the 1980s and 90s, this was as close as multiples could get to speaking for themselves.
 The cultural identity called "multiple personality" was completely bound to the world of psychiatry.
 People who felt they were sharing their bodies with others could not talk about it without attempting to fit themselves into the established profile.
 And if they didn't, the people they told about it certainly would!
-Multiplicity was always a mental disorder, a form of extreme dissociation, caused by a certain kind of abuse or trauma in childhood.
-And adult multiples never knew that they were until given the diagnosis by that noble therapist, who proceeded to light the path of their courageous healing, which always culminated in integration.
-In those days, few had ever heard of living multiple; outside of a relative handful of therapists who practiced family therapy with multiple clients to help them build a working operating system instead of integration.
+Multiplicity was always seen as a mental disorder, a form of extreme dissociation, caused by a certain kind or severity of abuse or trauma in childhood.
+And adult multiples never knew that they were until given the diagnosis by that noble (singlet) therapist, who proceeded to light the path of their courageous healing, which always culminated in integration.

 Starts out skeptical about the existence of multiplicity, but through